lupantano/readingstrip/README.md

 cd readingstrip && make
 ```

 After cloning the repo, the extension is practically installed yet disabled.
-In order to enable it, you need to use gnome-tweak-tool - find the extension, titled 'Reading Strip', in the 'Extensions' screen and turn it 'On'.
-You may need to restart the shell (Alt+F2 and insert 'r' in the prompt) for the extension to be listed there.
+In order to enable it, you need to use gnome-extensions-app - find the extension, titled 'Reading Strip', in the 'Extensions' screen and turn it 'On'.

 # Use
 You can activate/deactive with **Super+Ctrl+space**, **Super+space** or click on icon panel.